alexandrglm/AnimePigmentsPreservationProject/engine/articles_processor/todos/article_057_eng.md

 "What? (sweat)"

 That's right.
-Normally you'd first color trace from the front, then flip the cel and paint, but this time we'd skip color tracing and paint directly from the back while tracing the animation.
+Normally you'd first colour trace from the front, then flip the cel and paint, but this time we'd skip colour tracing and paint directly from the back while tracing the animation.

 "The finishing desks are occupied and it's large format, so paint here" - the president pointed to the reception table!

 And the battle began that night.

 We fixed a Z-light to the glass reception table, lit from below to create a "makeshift large-format light table," and on that we used animation pegs, paper clips, and scotch tape to fix animation and cels so they wouldn't shift, carefully painting with brushes.
-Two colors: B-3 (red) and OR-3 (orange).
+Two colours: B-3 (red) and OR-3 (orange).
 Brushes were industry-standard Sable long brushes.
-Fortunately they were relatively easy-to-paint colors, so we thinned the paint as much as possible and spread it evenly across the cels.
+Fortunately they were relatively easy-to-paint colours, so we thinned the paint as much as possible and spread it evenly across the cels.

 At first I was nervous and painted very slowly, but gradually getting the hang of it, I became more skilled and got into a good pace.
 Conversations with senior S-san and other staff were fun, almost like preparing for a school festival (laugh).